-When we say ‘Perfect’ we mean complete—nothing missing—nothing can be added or subtracted—such implications are enormous—we will explore a few later.
+When we say ‘Perfect’ we mean complete—nothing missing—nothing can be added or subtracted.
+Such implications are enormous—we will explore a few later.

-When we say ‘Rational’ we refer to the two qualities or attributes of rationality—an intellect which perceives and a will which achieves—God’s basis for existing in Trinity—I will explain shortly.
+When we say ‘Rational’, we refer to the two qualities or attributes of rationality—an intellect which perceives and a will which achieves—God’s basis for existing in Trinity—I will explain shortly.

 When we say ‘Being”, we refer to God’s existence.

 How then are we justified in speaking of and defining the essence of Trinity?
 The graphic description just presented of Trinity God becomes rational only in the understanding of our universe, how it came into being, and what it is made of.
-Lack of that knowledge is the reason no on before me was able to define God’s essence and ultimately, define Trinity God.
-I am astounded, that of all the brilliant particle physicists in the world, of which I am not one, as far as I can determine, not one if them has attempted such a definition.
+Lack of that knowledge is the reason no on before me was able to define God’s essence and, ultimately, define Trinity God.
+I am astounded, that of all the brilliant particle physicists in the world, of which I am not one, as far as I can determine, not one of them has attempted such a definition.

-We know from those brilliant scientist, that the universe had it temporal beginning nearly fourteen billion years ago—please note, I used the term ‘temporal beginning’.
+We know from those brilliant scientists, that the universe had it temporal beginning nearly fourteen billion years ago—please note, I used the term ‘temporal beginning’.
 That was when ‘time’ began.
 Prior to that, everything existed in an unchanging state of eternity—scientists call that state ‘singularity’—I chose to call it God.
-At that moment, God chose to convert (release) his energy in the form of all the energy particles which make up all gravid existences in the universe.
+At the moment, God chose to convert (release) his energy in the form of all the energy particles which make up all gravid existences in the universe, change=time began.
 We know a lot about those particles.
 Some of their more salient features are these: there are several types of these particles to which we have given names such as electron, photon, quark, boson etc.; not a single particle, more or less, exists today that did not exist at the time of the ‘Big bang’ when God released them; no particle in any class is distinguishable from its counterparts; all are perfect in both form and function; none are changing or changeable.

 God made only one creation in our universe— all those aforementioned energy particles which immediately began doing perfectly what they were commissioned to do—they immediately formed protons and neutrons which together with electrons formed the atoms of all the basic elements in our universe.
 Those atoms then began reacting with each other to form molecules and compounds— perpetual change, ‘time’ began.
 Many call that continuing process ‘evolution’—I prefer to call it ‘Gods continuing creation’.